multiformats/multiformats/README.md

 Several of the multiformats are stable, and work on the others is ongoing.
 Implementers and refiners of the drafts of any one of these registries or their tooling are welcome to [contribute](./contributing.md), without needing to understand deeply or track progress on the others.
-Across these otherwise quite different use-cases and mechanisms, the self-describing aspects of the protocols have a few stipulations in common:
+Across these otherwise different use-cases and mechanisms, the self-describing aspects of the protocols have a few design goals in common:

 - the "prefixes" use to self-describe a value must be inline with the value (not passed out-of-band, in function calls, implicit choices, or documentation);
 - they must be compact and have a binary-packed representation (as opposed to a sparser encoding) or they will hinder performance;